There is a discrimination based on homeless status which overshadows the applicant’s education, skills and years of experience in just one moment.

 - Public Awareness about the Homelessness

 A widespread misconception about homeless population is that they would rather stay on the streets than find a job.
-There should be measures to create public awareness about the homelessness.
-This would be an important step in emotional uplifting of the homeless people and serve as a preventive measure to curb the social condition.
+Therefore, measures should be taken to create public awareness about the homelessness.

 The gap between the richest and poorest people in the United States is bigger than in any other country in the world.
-Hence, homelessness is a widespread problem in America.
-The laws designed to help the homeless to get aid, shelter and food to improve their life is a great step to overcome the barriers.
-Criminalizing homeless and imposing penalties on begging, sleeping and eating in public areas only makes the situation worse as an arrest record further shortens their chances of finding a job.
+Therefore, homelessness is a widespread problem in America.

 SERVING HOMELESS POPULATION

 If you are concerned about the plight of homeless in America, you can take steps to bring an end to it.